tiffanimarlowe/project_template/README.md

 We hypothesize:

 1.)
-Drone delivery will be able to improve delivery time to under one hour (e.g. Amazon Prime Air), given the customer lives within a certain distance to a "delivery hub" and is able to receive a package from a drone.
+Drone delivery will be able to improve delivery time to under one hour (e.g. Amazon Prime Air), given the customer lives within a certain distance to a "distribution center" and is able to receive a package from a drone.

 2.)
 Improved battery life and speed will significantly reduce the overall number of drones needed.
 Therefore, reducing the logistical footprint and costs for the respective logistical company - making it easier, cheaper and more probable to implement.